They Were Eleven: Stage plays

 They Were Eleven has been adapted into several stage plays in Japan.
 The first, performed by the all-male acting troupe Axel, ran from June to July 2004; the second, performed by Axel, ran from December 2008 to January 2009; the third, performed by the all-male acting troupe Studio Life, ran from February to March 2011; the fourth, performed by Studio Life, ran throughout January 2013; and the fifth, performed by Studio Life, ran from May to June 2019.

 The sequel manga series has also been adapted into two stage plays in Japan: one performed by Studio Life, which ran from February to April 2013, and another performed by the female idol group Morning Musume '16, which ran throughout June 2016.

 Audio drama

 An audio drama adaptation of the manga was produced by the drama CD label E-Star and released in Japan on September 25, 2013.
 It starred Atsushi Abe as Tada, Kazutomi Yamamoto as Frol, Kōsuke Toriumi as King Mayan Baceska, and Daisuke Kishio as Doricas Soldam IV.

 Reception

 In 1976, They Were Eleven won the 21st (1975) Shogakukan Manga Award in the combined shōjo and shōnen category.

+The manga's premise was a precursor to later social deduction games such as Raging Loop (2015), Among Us (2018) and Gnosia (2019).